Login/Register

 Steve Stearns, K6OIK

-This month’s meeting is scheduled to convene in the Covington multipurpose room.
+This meeting convened in the Covington multipurpose room.
+This meeting was available on-line via Zoom.

 Given at Pacificon 2024, this talk is an expanded version of Steve's talk at FARS in December 2021.
 A ham wants to make a wire antenna for 20-meter DX.
 It needs to have a lot of gain.
 More gain is better.